American Veterans Disabled for Life Memorial: Description

 Landscaping elements form an integral part of the memorial design.
-A row of gingko trees lines the side of the site west of the "Wall of Gratitude", as well as both sides of the wide sidewalk on the Washington Avenue side of the site.
+A row of ginkgo trees lines the side of the site west of the "Wall of Gratitude", as well as both sides of the wide sidewalk on the Washington Avenue side of the site.
 Planting beds approximately 8 ft deep exist behind each glass wall.
 Ground cover consists of mondo grass and lily turf.
 Shrubs used at the site include Carolina allspice, dwarf sweet pepperbush, Harry's garnet sweetspire, "Gulftide" holly osmanthus, and Burkwood viburnum.
 Perennial plantings at the site include marginal wood fern, autumn fern, lenten rose, Virginia bluebell, and woodland sedge.

 Most of the memorial is paved using a gray granite known in the stone trade as Virginia Mist.
 All paving stones were treated with a thermal coating to help them resist weatherization.

 Perimeter lighting along city sidewalks bordering the site is provided by standard single- or double-globe D.C. standard streetlights.
 Metal halide lights illuminate the eastern side of the "Wall of Gratitude", the flagpole, and the memorial grove.
 LED lights are used to backlight each glass wall, and for under-lighting the granite benches at the site.